 egg wash (egg mixed with a little water to brush on dough)

 For the apple pie filling:

-- Preheat the oven to 425 ° F. While the dough chills, make the apple pie filling.
-Peel, core and slice 3 pounds of Granny Smith apples.
+Preheat the oven to 425 ° F. While the dough chills, make the apple pie filling.
+Peel, core and slice 3 pounds of apples.
 To the apples add sugar, flour, lemon zest, lemon juice, ground ginger, ground cinnamon, and a sprinkle of allspice and cloves.
 Mix well.

-- Bake the for 8 minutes (using pie weights).
-While that bakes roll out the top layer of the crust.
+Bake the pie crust for 8 minutes (using pie weights).
+While that bakes, roll out the top layer of the crust.
 Fill the pie with the apples, place the top layer of crust over the apples and brush with an egg wash and a sprinkle of sugar.
 Be sure to cut a few slits on the top for ventilation.
 Bake for 45-55 minutes or until the crust is golden and the internal temperature reaches 175 °F.

 Let the pie completely cool before slicing.
 Serve with ice cream.

 Be sure to use the step by step photos in the blog post to help assist you!

 Store apple pie by covering tightly or stored in an airtight container at room temperature (or in the refrigerator) for up to four days.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.